Alfresco/acs-deployment/docs/helm-deployment-localhost.md

                --set postgresql.postgresPassword="$ALF_DB_PWD"
 ```

-The command deploys ACS Cluster on the Kubernetes cluster in the default configuration (but with your chosen Alfresco administrator & database passwords).
-The [configuration](#configuration) section lists the parameters that can be configured during installation.
+This deploys the ACS cluster on the Kubernetes cluster using the default configuration (but with your chosen Alfresco administrator & database passwords).
+See the [configuration](#configuration) section for a list of the parameters you can configure during installation.

 > **Tip**: List all releases using `helm list`

-## Uninstalling the Chart
+## Uninstalling the chart

-To uninstall/delete the `my-acs` deployment:
+To uninstall or delete the `my-acs` deployment:

 ```console
 $ helm delete my-acs --purge